Arkansas 11-year-old wins USA Mullet Championship, donates winnings to foster care - NewsBreak

 “Mom told me that a lot of people said, ‘Please let your son do this,’ and I was like, ‘No.’ But when I found out there was money that I could win, I decided to give that money to foster care,” he told AY Mag following his win. “

 Allan wasn’t the only contestant hoping to help others.
-The silver medalist, 7-year-old Ezra Cramer , used his newfound fame to raise money for an anti-bullying campaign.
+The silver medalist, 7-year-old Ezra Cramer from Alabama, used his newfound fame to raise money for an anti-bullying campaign.

 “They are raising a phenomenal boy as well,” Lesli said of Ezra’s parents.